 Weight training is one of the best ways to do this, as it has so many different benefits for every single goal there is.
-You use more muscles, increases resting energy expenditure, shock your system... it all helps massively!
+You use more muscles, increase resting energy expenditure, shock your system… it all helps massively!

 Method 5.
 Set Variation

 One final point about getting out of the dreaded training plateau is to begin changing your set variation.
-Your sets determine a lot more than you may first think about the progress that you will make from carrying out your workouts.
-Using set styles let drop sets or, for example, can be a great way to push yourself further than you would typically be able to push yourself.
+Your sets determine a lot more than you may first think about the progress you will make from carrying out your workouts.
+Using set styles, let drop sets or, for example, can be a great way to push yourself further than you would typically be able to push yourself.

 If things get more extreme, you can even begin to include set styles like negative reps or assisted reps.
-They aren't quite the same as a standard set pattern where you do all the work, but can still be the difference between your progress and failure.
+They aren’t quite the same as a standard set pattern where you do all the work, but they can still be the difference between your progress and failure.
 They give you that extra push in muscle overload to provide you with the boost to be able to do it on your own the next time you try.

 Take A Step Back

 After you’ve done all of these to try and get yourself back on track with the progress you want, it can also be wise to take a reflective look at what you’re doing to get in and out of your training plateau.
-Reflection and monitoring are hugely important parts of any long-term plan, and exercising isn’t an exception to this.
+Reflection and monitoring are hugely important parts of any long-term plan, and exercising isn’t an exception.
 If you’re not seeing the results you want, you need to really think about it.